zxcvbnmike15/hyo2_abc/README.rst

 * An Info tab
 * An Exception dialog
 * An About dialog

-Main library features:

-* A LibInfo class (to collect info about the library)
+* A Qt-based Progress Bar class
-* Helper class

 |